-Eratz Investments has been involved O&G drilling and production since 1989.
+Eratz Oil & Gas has been involved O&G drilling and production since 1989.
 Activities began in South Texas Frio County where we drilled wells to a depth of 6,800 feet in the Austin Chalk Formation, an upper Cretaceous geologic formation in the Gulf Coast Region.
 These successful wells resulted in handsome profits for our investors, which included Eratz.
 The industry was just beginning to utilize horizontal drilling methods, and we decided to sell at a profit the leases and equipment to a leading oil company in order to focus on drilling opportunities which better fit our experience and expertise.

 Throughout the years, Eratz has had operations ranging from Southeastern New Mexico's Lea County Wolf Camp Formation to the Texas counties: Archer, Cottle, Fisher, Ford, Haskell, Jones, Nolan, Palo Pinto, Taylor, Throckmorton, Tom Green and Wichita.
 We have also operated in Northwestern Louisiana and in Kay County, Oklahoma.